eclipse-californium/californium/scandium-core/README.md

 Using the interfaces enables also implementations, which are providing the credentials dynamically.
 If that is done in a way with larger latency (e.g. remote call), also a asynchronous implementation is possible.
 Such a design with larger latency will still cause delays in the handshakes and limit the possible handshakes in a period of time, but has only slightly effects on the other ongoing traffic.

-If the keys and/or certificate are stored in a file or key-store, one way to load the is using the [SslContextUtil](../element-connector#sslcontextutil).
+If the keys and/or certificate are stored in a file or key-store, one way to load them is using the [SslContextUtil](../element-connector#sslcontextutil).

 Example: